robinweser/fela/docs/GettingStarted.md

 ## 3. Pseudo Classes
-As pseudo classes are a key feature of CSS they are supported by FelaDOM's Renderer as well.
+As pseudo classes are a key feature of CSS they are supported by Fela's Renderer as well.
 You can easily define them as nested property objects within your style composer.
 You can also nest them to require both pseudo classes to be active.
 ```javascript
 const selector = props => ({
   color: 'red',